-A First Look at Pay or Play Strategies for 2014
+A First Look at ACA Strategies for 2014

 The first set of rules and regulations from the Patient Protection and Affordable Care Act (ACA) has taken effect.
 What’s next on the horizon?